Paul Giamatti: Early life and education

 Paul Edward Valentine Giamatti was born June 6, 1967, in New Haven, Connecticut, the youngest of three children.
 His father, Angelo Bartlett Giamatti, was a Yale University professor who later became president of the university and later commissioner of Major League Baseball.
 His mother, Toni Marilyn Giamatti (née Smith), was a homemaker and English teacher who taught at the Hopkins School and had also previously acted.

 His paternal grandfather's family were Italian emigrants from Telese Terme, Campania; the family surname was originally spelled "Giammattei" (/it/) before immigrating to the United States.
 His paternal grandmother had deep roots in New England, dating back to the colonial era.
 Giamatti's brother, Marcus, is also an actor, and his sister, Elena, was a jewelry designer.

-Giamatti attended Yale, where he was active in the undergraduate theater scene and worked with fellow actors and Yale students Ron Livingston and Edward Norton.
+Giamatti attended Choate Rosemary Hall until he graduated in 1985.
+Giamatti then attended Yale, where he was active in the undergraduate theater scene and worked with fellow actors and Yale students Ron Livingston and Edward Norton.
 He graduated in 1989 with a bachelor's degree in English, and performed in numerous theatrical productions, including on Broadway and a stint from 1989 to 1992 with Seattle's Annex Theater.
-Giamatti also briefly worked as an animator before returning to Yale and earn a master of fine arts degree from the Yale School of Drama in 1994, where he studied with Earle R. Gister.
+Giamatti also briefly worked as an animator before returning to Yale and earning a Master of Fine Arts from the Yale School of Drama in 1994, where he studied with Earle R. Gister.